 - The Group's principal activity is retail banking operations within the Russian Federation through the subsidiary CJSC "Tinkoff.
 Credit Systems" Bank (the "Bank"). - The Bank is a retail bank that specialises in credit cards.
 The Bank is fully licensed by the Central Bank of Russia and is a member of the Deposit Insurance System, and launched its operations in the summer of 2007.
 The founder and controlling shareholder of the Bank is Oleg Tinkov.
 In late 2007 Goldman Sachs became a minority shareholder in the Company (100% owner of the Bank) and in mid-2008 the Swedish Investment Fund, Vostok Nafta, also acquired a minority stake in the Company. - The Bank operates a flexible business model.
 Its virtual network enables it to speed business up or slow acquisition down depending on the availability of funding and seasonality.
 The Bank' primary customer acquisition channel is direct mail (DM), but it also uses Direct Sales Agents (DSA), partnerships (cobrands), and the Internet to acquire new customers.
 The Bank employs a "By invitation only" origination model, which combined with the Bank's virtual network, affords it a geographic reach across all of Russia's regions resulting in a highly diversified portfolio.
-While credit cards are the mainstay of the Bank business, a retail deposit pilot was conducted successfully in 2009 in order to diversify the Bank's funding base, and this programme is now being rolled out across Russia. - The profit of the Group for the year ended 31 December 2009 was USD 18,222 thousand (2008: loss of USD 44,747 thousand).
-On 31 December 2009 the total assets of the Group were USD 211,614 thousand (2008: USD 193,942 thousand) and the net assets were USD 35,040 thousand (2008: USD 16,468 thousand).
-Management considers that the financial position, development and performance of the Group as presented in these consolidated financial statements are satisfactory given the start up nature of the business in 2007-2008 and the impact of global financial crisis.
+While credit cards are the mainstay of the Bank business, a retail deposit pilot was conducted successfully in 2009 in order to diversify the Bank's funding base, and this programme is now being rolled out across Russia. - The profit of the Group for the period ended 30 June 2010 was USD 4,615 thousand (30 June 2009: USD 6,215 thousand).
+On 30 June 2010 the total assets of the Group were USD 270,496 thousand (31 December 2009: USD 211,614 thousand) and the net assets were USD 38,420 thousand (31 December 2009: USD 35,040 thousand).
+Management considers that the financial position, development and performance of the Group as presented in these Condensed Interim Consolidated financial statements are satisfactory given the start up nature of the business in 2007-2008, the impact of global financial crisis in 2009 and resumed acquisition in 2010.